ogoffart/vptr/README.md

 ### What are trait object and virtual table ?

-In rust, you can have dynammic dispatch with the so-called Trait object.
+In rust, you can have dynamic dispatch with the so-called Trait object.
 Here is a typical example

 ```rust